Khajuwala: Governance

 Khajuwala is currently a gram panchayat local government.
 Khajuwala is divided into 23 wards.
 Khajuwala is a Tehsil and panchayat samiti also.

 Khajuwala was given municipality status in previous years, but returned to the status of village panchayat due to the government's indifference.
 The main census town is known as Beriawali and Panchayat, and also Beriawali.

 Economy

 People are mainly dependent on agriculture-based trades.

+Agriculture

+The waters of IGNP canal has brought changes to flora and fauna and agriculture of wheat, mustard, cotton, Guar, pulses and Jawar has given a composite form of sandy dunes and green fields.
+This region with Gharsana is called cotton-belt but now things are changing.
+Average annual rainfall has fallen dramatically in the last few years.
+Since key source of irrigation is canal-water, water supply is inadequate for agriculture.